wp-plugins/customericare-livechat/readme.txt

 = How many agents can I have? =

+Our free plan is limited to 1 agent only.
-You can add as many agents as you want.
+You can add as many agents as you want on the paid plan.
 You will only pay for the « seats » (the number of agents that can log in at the same time)

 = Can I change the color of the chat box? =